soloproyectos-js/jquery.sp-require/README.md

 ## Basic usage

-After declaring libraries in the configuration object, we can load tehem dynamically.
+After declaring libraries in the configuration object, we can load them dynamically.
 For example:

 ```JavaScript
 $.spRequire(['lib1', 'lib2'], function () {